 Ada Mukhína was born in 1988 to a Russian family with Jewish roots in what is known today as St. Petersburg, Russia (at that time the city was called Leningrad, USSR).
 She completed her first degree in civil law with distinction at the St. Petersburg Institute of Law named after Prince Oldenburgsky in 2010.
-During that time, she was actively involved in civic non-formal education projects and worked with various NGOs on topics of ecology, homelessness, and human rights.
+During that time, she was actively involved in civic non-formal education projects, led the Street Law Clinic, and worked with various NGOs on topics of ecology, homelessness, and human rights.

 In 2012, she founded the independent Theatre project Vmeste, which produced political, documentary, and participatory theatre projects inside and outside conventional theatre spaces.
 Its first documentary theatre performance, Fridge for Vanilla Ice-Cream, was created with St. Petersburg teenagers of different ethnicities and migration backgrounds in response to the rise of nationalistic marches under the motto “Russia for Russians”.
 Ada Mukhína curated and co-devised this piece with Ekaterina Maximova, Stas Svistunovich, and Alexandra Gorbova, and it premiered in 2013 in the Laboratory ON.Theatre.
 The audience was invited to step on stage and join a dialogue with the performed verbatim monologues about national identity, fear of others, and life in the multinational city.
 In the next two years, Ada Mukhína directed three other documentary theatre pieces with young adults in cooperation with the playwright Natasha Borenko that premiered at the Bolshoi Drama Theatre, Jewish Cultural Center ESOD, and Laboratory ON.Theatre.
 Together with Maria Kolosova and other collaborators, Ada Mukhína explored the possibilities of Theatre of the Oppressed with diverse communities in St. Petersburg and in exchange with cooperation partners in the North Caucasus and Rostov regions of Russia.